11ty/eleventy-img/README.md

   // Optional: use falsy value to fall back to native image size
   widths: [null],

+  // Array of heights
+  // Optional: use falsy value to fall back to native image size
+  heights: [null],

   // Pass any format supported by sharp
   formats: ["webp", "jpeg"], //"png"